informalsystems/quartz/docs/getting_started.md

 3. **Q: The frontend isn't connecting to the blockchain.
 What's wrong?**
    A: Verify that your `.env.local` file has the correct contract address and public key.

+4. **Error in event handler: Unsupported event**
+   This error is fine when it appears in the enclave logs, we are working to remove this erroneous message.

 For more issues, please refer to our GitHub issues page or community forums.